"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 - Take other medication that can affect an enzyme called CYP3A4

 - Are likely to need major dental work in the next 2 years

-The trial will recruit about 5,000 men all together.
+The trial will probably recruit about 7,000 men all together.
 It is a randomised trial.
 The men taking part are put into treatment groups by a computer.
 Neither you nor your doctors will be able to decide which group you are in.

 - Group A have just hormone therapy or an orchidectomy